 There has been a long history of education and learning.
 These two events have been around since the start of civilization, but their purpose, appropriateness, and relevance have evolved over the years.
-In rich and developing countries alike, teachers and students are actively engaged in the teaching and learning process (Ormond, 2021).
+In rich and developing countries alike, teachers and students are actively engaged in the teaching and learning process, including in areas like Mathematics Dissertation Help (Ormond, 2021).
 The fundamental goal of education is learning, and teaching is how it can be achieved.
 If the teacher is good, the student will learn well; if the teache ris bad, the student will not (Ormond, 2021).
 One of the subjects taught in school is mathematics.
 Teaching mathematics is the act of passing on mathematical knowledge, methods, calculations, and computations to another.
 Teaching can be official or casual.
 Mathematical knowledge is also crucial to understanding other subjects in the classroom, including science, social studies, and even music and the arts.
 In today's setting, mathematics education encompasses the teaching and learning of mathematics and the intellectual research that accompanies it.
 Mathematical education academics are generally interested in the tools, methods, and approaches that more efficiently perform practice or practice analysis (Ormond, 2021).
 Acquiring and analyzing correct insights for research via standard and confirmed techniques is an essential aspect of the study's data gathering.
 The Australian lower secondary mathematics curriculum guides mathematics in Australia.
 Three content and four proficiency strands are intertwined in mathematics.
 The three content strands are number and algebra, and statistics and probability and measurement and geometry (Sullivan & Davidson, 2014).
 They give an overview of what students can expect to learn.
 Therefore, this study will analyze the lower secondary mathematics curriculum's teaching and learning approach.

 Mathematics is concerned with the procedures that connect blocks and promote learning.
 Math is broken down into three topic strands and four proficiency strands in the Australian Curriculum, all interconnected.
 For example, an algebraic equation is expressed in the learning video, "So what does four cubed mean?”
 (TIMSSVideo 00:03:11).
 All these strands give an overview of what students can expect to learn.
 Australian Curriculum students are considered numerate when they can apply their knowledge and skills to other topics in the classroom and their daily lives.
 When it comes to arithmetic, numeracy encompasses a wide range of skills, information, and attitudes that children must possess to succeed (Ormond, 2021).
 Understanding the role of mathematics in the real world and students' attitudes and capacities for effectively using their mathematical knowledge and skills.
 Additionally, the curriculum and evaluation will allow teachers to use suitable classroom technologies to help students learn and teach math.
 As part of the curriculum, standards and expectations will be laid out for students who prefer to perform arithmetic cognitively, as well as for those who choose to use technology when appropriate.
 Most high school graduates should have the mental math skills to appropriately estimate 15% of an amount by multiplying or dividing by tens and hundreds or calculating a 10% gratuity (Norton, 2017).
 Computer algebra systems and dynamic geometry are taught properly in high school courses today.